 It took only one bite to discern this was no ordinary chicken fried steak.
 This one is special: a thick slab of pounded steak breaded in panko breadcrumbs seasoned with traditional Greek spices as well as Lawry’s seasoned salt and garlic.
 Those spices tempered the grittiness of the panko while imparting flavor notes we had not previously experienced in Sr. Plata’s favorite dish.
 The accompanying gravy is a rich, delicious complement to the wonderfully seasoned, absolutely delicious chicken fried steak…and you can have your choice of rich brown or cream gravy (both meatless).
 As might be expected, the price point for our meal was a bit higher than we typically pay at diners listed on Sr. Plata’s trail, but you get what you pay for…and you get a lot at Nick & Jimmy’s, all of it superb.

-14 November 2009: The dessert menu includes such seemingly de rigueur standards as creme brulee and bread pudding.
+17 December 2021: The dessert menu includes such seemingly de rigueur standards as creme brulee and bread pudding.
 It also showcases a pineapple upsidedown cake, not a very common dessert offering in New Mexico restaurants.
 This is wholly unlike other pineapple upsidedown cakes I’ve ever seen as it’s not sliced from a large sheet cake.
-These are individually portioned cakes sprinkled with confectioner’s sugar and surrounded by rich whipped cream and fresh berries.
+These are individually portioned cakes sprinkled with confectioner’s sugar and surrounded by rich whipped cream.
 The cake is moist and thoroughly delicious, not too sweet as some of its ilk are apt to be.

 30 October 2010: Another Greek-inspired dessert favorite is the Baklava Sundae, a sundae glass in which two mounds of Blue Bunny’s vanilla ice cream are topped with a triangle of moist and rich baklava replete with sweet honey.
 The baklava sweetens the ice cream all the more, forming a decadent marriage sure to appease the most discerning of dessert aficionados.